DaveKeehl/svelte-reveal/README.md

 svelte-reveal is a library created with the purpose of helping [Svelte](https://svelte.dev/) users add reveal on scroll transitions to their web applications.
 This library leverages the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) in order to know when to trigger the animations.

+> ⚠️ svelte-reveal is currently in beta and it needs people to use it and test it out in different situations.
+Support for SvelteKit is experimental.

 ## Table of Content